top of page

 In 2016, I founded Second Chance Foods, a nonprofit organization in Putnam County, NY focused on reducing food waste and addressing food insecurity.
 After watching a television segment that highlighted the issue of food waste, I felt compelled to take action.
 Second Chance Foods began by rescuing surplus food from grocery stores and farms, redistributing it to those in need.
 Being in a diverse agricultural area, the organization expanded to include processing and preserving food to ensure its optimal use.
 Under the leadership of my co-founders Martha Elder, Executive Director, Jean McGee, Secretary, and the tireless efforts of a growing staff and a fleet of volunteers, Second Chance Foods now provides 92,000 meals a year to more than 75,000 seniors, families, veterans, and other neighbors in need.
 None of this would have been possible if I hadn't acted on what I felt was a profound injustice — the wasting of food while our neighbors go hungry.

 My dedication to personal wellbeing, environmental causes, and community health reflects my deep commitment to improving the vitality of both people and the planet.
-I am a strong supporter of regenerative farming practices and understand the critical importance of having access to local, nutrient-dense foods — not only for our health but for the health of our soil and the sustainability of our environment.
+I am a strong supporter of regenerative farming practices and understand the critical importance of having access to local, farm-fresh foods — not only for our health but for the health of our soil and the sustainability of our environment.

 Recently, I earned my first Permaculture Design Certificate through the Center for Bioregional Living, which is endorsed by the Permaculture Institute of America.
 This experience deepened my understanding of how we can create thriving, sustainable ecosystems — thriving ecosystems of which we are all a part — and strengthened my commitment to protecting and nurturing our natural surroundings for generations to come.